opentoonz/opentoonz_docs/source/setting_up_a_scene.rst

     - XDpi and YDpi that are the X and Y resolutions calculated using the standard formulas: XDpi=XPx/Width, and, YDpi=YPx/Height.
 This two fields can be forced having the same valu using the appropriate checkbox.

 When inserting a value in one field, the others change accordingly as needed for having a consistent camera.
-You can decide which set of value has to be considered fixed by Toonz .
-The buttons of the top row and leftmost column of the camera parameters let you selct which colum and row of values has to be preserved by Toonz while changing the others as needed.
+You can decide which set of value has to be considered fixed by OpenToonz .
+The buttons of the top row and leftmost column of the camera parameters let you selct which colum and row of values has to be preserved by OpenToonz while changing the others as needed.

 The Use Current Level Settings button let you set the camera for framing exactly the content of the selected level.
-Just press this button and Toonz will calculate the appropriate values for the camera.
+Just press this button and OpenToonz will calculate the appropriate values for the camera.

 Camera resolutions can also be selected from a list of predefined cameras.
 You can add any camera you define to the list, as well as remove any predefined camera from the list.